Tiffany McCarty: FC Kansas City, 2016

 On January 13, 2016, McCarty was traded to FC Kansas City along with Jessica McDonald for the 8th overall pick in the 2016 NWSL College Draft.
 McCarty would choose not to play for FC Kansas City in the 2017 season, opting to play in Norway instead.

 Medkila IL, 2017–2018

 McCarty signed with Medkila IL in the Toppserien.
 The Team was relegated following a 12th-place finish in the 2017 season.

 Washington Spirit, 2018

 On August 30, 2018, McCarty was signed as a National Team Replacement Player by the Washington Spirit for their final game of the 2018 NWSL Season and ended up playing 70 minutes in that September 2 match.
 McCarty was named to Washington's roster ahead of the 2019 NWSL season.

 Iceland

 McCarty played with Selfoss in the summer of 2020, scoring 9 goals in 16 Úrvalsdeild games, and with Breiðablik in 2021 where she netted 8 goals in 17 games.
 McCarty won the Icelandic Cup with Breiðablik and scored in the cup final.
-In January 2022, she signed with Þór/KA.
+In January 2022, she signed with Þór/KA where she netted 3 goals in 14 matches.